 - Laptop shuts down when unplugged

-- Laptop turns off when power cord is removed. » Forum - Laptop
+- Computer turns off when power cord is removed » Forum - Laptop

 - Lenovo laptop is turning off ,when power cord is unplugged. » Forum - Laptop